 LEGAL AUTHORITY: Title IV, Energy Conservation and Production Act, as amended, authorizes DOE to administer the WAP.
-All grant awards made under this program shall comply with all applicable laws and regulations including, but not limited to, the WAP Regulations contained in 10 CFR Part 440, as applicable.
+All grant awards made under this Program shall comply with all applicable laws and regulations including, but not limited to, the WAP Regulations contained in Code of Federal Regulations (CFR) 10 CFR Part 440, as applicable.

-PROCEDURES: The annual revision of the U.S. Department of Health and Human Services (HHS) poverty income guidelines was published in the Federal Register/Vol. 82, No. 19/Tuesday, January 31, 2017, on pages 8831-8832.
+PROCEDURES: The annual revision of the U.S. Department of Health and Human Services (HHS) poverty income guidelines was published in the Federal Register/Vol. 83, No. 12/Thursday, January 18, 2018, on pages 2642-2644.
 Attached is a table displaying the revised guidelines showing income eligibility limits at 200 percent of the poverty guidelines per the requirements contained in Section 412(7) of the Energy Conservation and Production Act (42 U.S.C.
 6862(7)).
 Adjusted tables for Alaska and Hawaii are also included.
-These guidelines are effective as of January 26, 2017, and apply to both farm and non-farm families.
-The Territories must select the appropriate set of poverty guidelines and include them in their State Plans for review and approval by DOE prior to use.
+These guidelines are effective as of January 13, 2018, and apply to both farm and non-farm families.
+American Samoa, Guam, Northern Arapaho, Northern Marianas, Puerto Rico and US Virgin Islands must select the appropriate set of poverty guidelines and include them in their State Plans for review and approval by DOE prior to use.

 Grantees shall distribute these tables immediately to their Subgrantees for use in the Program from the effective date of this Guidance until updated in subsequent policy documents.
-Additionally, this WPN provides Grantees with a definition of income for use in the WAP.
+Additionally, this Weatherization Program Notice (WPN) provides Grantees with a definition of income for use in the WAP.
 This Guidance continues to reaffirm previous guidance by outlining what is expected to be available in terms of source documentation for review when requested by an outside authority.

-DETERMINING ELIGIBILITY LEVELS: In determining what eligibility level will be used in its Program, the Grantee may select one of the three levels listed below to be identified as part of the Grantee's Annual Plan.
-As defined in 10 CFR 440.3, low-income means that income in relation to family size which:
+DETERMINING ELIGIBILITY LEVELS: As defined in 10 CFR 440.3, low-income means that income in relation to family size which:

-- (1) Is at or below 200 percent of the poverty level determined in accordance with criteria established by the Director of the Office of Management and Budget, except that the Secretary may establish a higher level if the Secretary, after consulting with the Secretary of Agriculture and the Secretary of Health and Human Services, determines that such a higher level is necessary to carry out the purposes of this part and is consistent with the eligibility criteria established for the weatherization program under Section 222(a)(12) of the Economic Opportunity Act of 1964; - (2) Is the basis on which cash assistance payments have been paid during the preceding twelve month-period under Titles IV and XVI of the Social Security Act or applicable State or local law; or - (3) If a Grantee elects, is the basis for eligibility for assistance under the Low-Income Home Energy Assistance Act of 1981, provided that such basis is at least 200 percent of the poverty level determined in accordance with criteria established by the Director of the Office of Management and Budget.
+- (1) Is at or below 200 percent of the poverty level determined in accordance with criteria established by the Director of the Office of Management and Budget (OMB), except that the Secretary may establish a higher level if the Secretary, after consulting with the Secretary of the United Stated Department of Agriculture (USDA) and the Secretary of HHS, determines that such a higher level is necessary to carry out the purposes of this part and is consistent with the eligibility criteria established for the Weatherization Program under Section 222(a)(12) of the Economic Opportunity Act of 1964; - (2) Is the basis on which cash assistance payments have been paid during the preceding twelve-month period under Titles IV and XVI of the Social Security Act or applicable State or local law; or - (3) If a Grantee elects, is the basis for eligibility for assistance under the Low-Income Home Energy Assistance Act of 1981, provided that such basis is at least 200 percent of the poverty level determined in accordance with criteria established by the Director of the Office of Management and Budget.

 QUALIFIED ALIENS RECEIVING WEATHERIZATION BENEFITS: Grantees are directed to review guidance provided by HHS under Low-Income Home Energy Assistance Program (LIHEAP).
-This Guidance can be found at http://aspe.hhs.gov/hsp/immigration/restrictions-sum.shtml.
+This Guidance can be found at:

+http://aspe.hhs.gov/hsp/immigration/restrictions-sum.shtml.

-ELIGIBLE RENTAL WEATHERIZATION: A dwelling unit is eligible for weatherization assistance if it is occupied by a family unit that meets the income guidelines and meets building eligibility guidelines.
+ELIGIBLE RENTAL WEATHERIZATION: A dwelling unit is eligible for weatherization assistance if it is occupied by a family unit that meets the income guidelines set forth within this WPN and meets building eligibility guidelines detailed in 10 CFR 440.22.
 A Subgrantee may weatherize a rental building containing a sufficient percentage of eligible rental dwelling units or a single-family building or a mobile home provided written permission is obtained from the owner or the owner's authorized agent.
 See 10 CFR 440.22(b)